 Low heat is important.
 You don't want the peas to be hopping in the pot as they cook.
 If they bash off one another they get bruised and don't look as appealing when served.

-Drain the peas.
+Drain the peas in a colander or strainer.
 Return them to the saucepan and toss them with butter.

 Transfer to a warmed serving dish and garnish with chopped mint.